 Woodworkers!
 Build your own 22" Thickness Drum Sander and save hundreds.

 Note: We have suspended selling these plans until further notice.
-We are moving the plans to a digital version that can be downloaded instead of mailed to you.

 Have you ever wondered what you will ever build from those accumulated junk parts around your shop?
 Our plans guide you step-by-step in building a 22" wide thickness sander from common materials.
 If you have an old 1-horse motor lying around, then the whole sander can be built for $100 or even less, saving you hundreds over the cost of a commercial unit.
 The sander is constructed mostly of wooden parts -- 2x4s and 3/4" plywood -- so the only skills you need are your basic woodworking skills; no elaborate or difficult metalwork or machining is needed.
 Despite its low cost and ease of construction, the sander is very precise and can even be used to sand paper-thin wood veneers.

 The Moritz Designs test model sander (pictured at right) has been used almost daily for